Search for the decay $\chi_{c1}(3872)\to\pi^{+}\pi^{-}\chi_{c1}$

 \end{linenomath*} where $N^{\rm obs}(\pip\pim J/\psi)=86.3^{+10.5}_{-9.8}$ is the signal yield of $\x\to\pp\jpsi$ from the same data set, $\epsilon^{\rm ave}(\pip\pim J/\psi)=0.287$ is the weighted average efficiency of $\x\to\pp\jpsi$ events~\cite{gammax3872}, and $\mathcal{B}(\chi_{c1} \to \gamma J/\psi)=0.343$ is the branching fraction of $\chico\to\gamma\jpsi$~\cite{pdg}.
 The U.L. for the ratio is determined to be $\mathcal{R}<0.18$ at a 90$\%$ C.L.

 The U.L. for the product of the cross section $\sigma[\ee\to\gamma\x]$ and the branching fraction $\mathcal{B}[\x\to\pp\chico]$ is calculated as \begin{linenomath*}

 \end{linenomath*} where $\mathcal{L}_{\rm int}$ is the integrated luminosity, $(1+\delta)$ is the radiative correction factor calculated by the {\sc kkmc} program~\cite{kkmc}.
 The symbol $\epsilon_{\rm tot}$ is the sum of selection efficiencies for 3-track events and 4-track events, and $\mathcal{B}\equiv\mathcal{B}(\chico\to\gamma\jpsi) \, \mathcal{B}(\jpsi\to\LL)$ is a product of the corresponding branching fractions. $N^{\rm U.L.}$ is the U.L. at a $90\%$ C.L. for the signal yield at each c.m.~energy, which is determined by counting the number of events in the $\x$ signal region [3.86, 3.88]~GeV/$c^2$, due to the limited statistics.
 The background has been subtracted, which is estimated by using the $\x$ sidebands [3.81, 3.84]~GeV/$c^2$ and [3.91, 3.94]~GeV/$c^2$.
+The distributions of $M^{\rm recoil}(\gamma_{\rm rad})$ at each c.m.~energy are shown in Appendix~\ref{rmgy-all} Fig.~\ref{rmgy}.
 The $N^{\rm U.L.}$ at each c.m.~energy is calculated using a frequentist method with an unbounded profile likelihood treatment by assuming the numbers of observed events in the $\x$ signal and sideband regions follow a Poisson distribution~\cite{TRolke}.
 Table~\ref{count_UL} summarizes the results related to the $\sigma[\ee\to\gamma\x] \, \mathcal{B}[\x\to\pp\chico]$ measurement.